For First Years and Parents

 Scouting at Troop 174 provides the best leadership development program you could pick for your son.
 He will learn to follow others in the first few years and lead others in the last few years.
 He will also have lots of fun outdoors, learn to take care of himself, help others, and make life-long friends from other schools.

-It is important to attend all of the “hikes” (i.e., weekend campouts) since we complete many requirements for advancement together on those hikes.
+It is important for Scouts to attend all of the “hikes” (i.e., weekend campouts) since we complete many requirements for advancement together on those hikes.
 Please look at the hike schedule on the website calendar and make your plans to attend.
 Hikes are scheduled for September, October, November, January, March, April, and May.

 Leadership